enio0/llm-neutral-threat-detection/README.md

-This repository contains the full experimental materials for the bachelor thesis studying whether large language models (LLMs) can spontaneously detect hidden security threats in source code when performing a **neutral code review**, without being told to look for vulnerabilities.
+This repository contains the full experimental materials for the bachelor thesis studying whether large language models (LLMs) can spontaneously detect hidden security threats in source code when performing a **simple code review**, without being told to look for vulnerabilities.

 Eight open-weight LLMs (four code-specialized, four general-purpose) were evaluated on a purpose-built dataset of 14 Python code samples.
 Each sample